-As always, boiling time depends on many factors: size of the octopus you have decided to boil, are you going to boil it whole or cut into pieces, frozen or fresh.
+As always, boiling time depends on many factors, such as the size of the octopus you have decided to boil; and whether you are going to boil it whole or cut it into pieces, frozen or fresh.
 Let’s see how long boiling octopus takes depending on the specified conditions:

-- How long do you boil octopus?
-If you are boiling a large octopus (around 3 kilos) it can take you up to 60-70 minutes to make it tender; medium sized octopus, as a rule, boils in 30-35 minutes.
+- How long to boil octopus?
+If you are boiling a large octopus (around 3 kilos), it can take you up to 60-70 minutes to make it tender; a medium-sized octopus, as a rule, boils in 30-35 minutes.

 - How long do you boil only octopus tentacles?
 You need to boil tentacles for 7 to 10 minutes after water reboils.

-- How long do you boil baby octopuses?
+- How long to boil baby octopuses?
 You should cook baby octopuses for about 5-10 minutes until tender.

 - How long do you boil a frozen octopus?
-You should boil only small-sized frozen octopuses, if you have a medium or large-sized your first priority is to defrost it and then boil it as the fresh one.
+You should boil only small-sized frozen octopuses.
+If you have a medium or large-sized, your priority is to defrost it and then boil it as the fresh one.

 Here you have a quick guide to how long time it will take you to cook octopus.
 If you want to learn how to do it, keep reading the article.